simple-crypto/simple-website/organization.md

 A typical year of the SIMPLE-Crypto Association follows four main steps:
-* <strong><em>Yearly report.</em></strong> The developers of the association write a public report describing yearly progresses and listing potential plans for the next year.
+* <strong><em>Yearly report.</em></strong> The developers of the association write a public report describing yearly progresses and listing potential plans with a tentative time budget for the next year.
 * <strong><em>Sponsors' workshop.</em></strong> Sponsors meet during an annual workshop to discuss the report and identify promising developments.
 The report is updated based on this feedback.
 * <strong><em>Scientific council.</em></strong> The scientific council reviews the proposed developments and establishes a priority list with potential developers.
 The report is updated based on this feedack.
 * <strong><em>Projects selection.</em></strong> The association board approves the report.
-Developers are contacted following the priority list and open source projects are launched for one year given the budget constraints.
+Developers are contacted following the priority list by the association's contact points (see the people tag) and open source projects are launched for one year given the budget constraints.

 The three main criteria driving the selection of the projects are:
 * Their scientific maturity (i.e., the existence of a theoretical